 Before you give up on your work life balance dream, get clear around the reasons why work life balance is important.
 Because understanding why work life balance is important isn’t just nice to know, but necessary for creating a balanced life.

 And the need for work life balance is more important than ever.
-Especially given the unpredictable, often under-pressure workplace environment and the added blurring of lines between work and personal because of the need to work from home more often due to COVID.
+Especially given the unpredictable, often under-pressure workplace environment and the added blurring of lines between work and personal (now that so many of us are working from home more often).